anjurad/udacity_capstone/README.md

 - call the `get_output` method on the `run` object, with one of the outputs resulting in the `best_run` object.
 - extract the model name from the `best_run` properties and used it as input to the `register_model` of the `run` object to register the best-resulting model
 - use the `download_file` method of the `best_run` object to download the environment `.yml` file and scoring python script
-- instantiate the `InferenceConfig` using the downloaded environment file and scoring script
+- instantiate the `InferenceConfig` using the downloaded scoring script and an environment object created using the environment file
 - create a deployment configuration using the `AciWebservice` class
 - deploy the model, using as input the:
     - registered model object